Siege of Warangal (1310): Prataparudra's surrender

 By this time, the people inside the Warangal fort were facing a dire situation because of the prolonged siege.
 As the invaders were thinking how to breach the inner fort, the Kakatiya ruler Prataparudra decided to surrender.
 According to Barani's account, once Alauddin did not receive any updates on the siege for over a month (presumably because the communication arrangements made by him had been disrupted by the enemy activities).
 He sent his emissary Qazi Mughisuddin of Bayana to the reputed Muslim saint Shaikh Nizamuddin Aulia, requesting the saint to prophesize the outcome of the siege.
 The saint prophesied Alauddin's victory in Warangal and in other future campaigns.
 On the same day, Alauddin received news about his army's victory in Warangal.

-The Muslim chroniclers state the Prataparudra sent Malik Kafur a golden statue of himself with a chain round its neck to symbolize his unconditional surrender.
+The Muslim chroniclers state that Prataparudra sent Malik Kafur a golden statue of himself with a chain round its neck to symbolize his unconditional surrender.
 He offered the invaders a substantial amount of wealth including precious stones, elephants and horses.
 Malik Kafur, following Alauddin's instructions, asked him to surrender all his wealth, and threatened to massacre the city's population if he was found withholding any wealth.
 Prataparudra agreed to these terms.
 According to Barani, the wealth surrendered by him to Malik Kafur included 100 elephants, 7000 horses, and many precious articles.
 Amir Khan states that the total wealth surrendered by Prataparudra was "more than the minds of the wise could apprehend".
-He also jokingly prayed the God to keep Prataparudra alive till the day of the Last Judgment, because the Kakatiya ruler promised to pay a huge annual tribute to the Delhi Sultanate.
-Khsurau quotes a messenger of Prataparudra as saying that one of the surrendered precious stones was "unrivaled in the world": the wise philosophers refused to believe that such a substance could even exist.
+He also jokingly prayed to God to keep Prataparudra alive till the day of the Last Judgment, because the Kakatiya ruler promised to pay a huge annual tribute to the Delhi Sultanate.
+Khusrau quotes a messenger of Prataparudra as saying that one of the surrendered precious stones was "unrivaled in the world": the wise philosophers refused to believe that such a substance could even exist.
 The 18th century chronicler Khafi Khan identified this precious stone as the famous Koh-i-Noor diamond.

 The invading army was not able to breach the inner fort of Warangal, and Prataparudra did not personally submit to Malik Kafur: only his envoys met the invaders to negotiate the truce.
 The 14th century chronicler Isami states that Malik Kafur also gifted Prataparudra a "robe of honour embroidered with jewels" after the peace treaty.